BassemMohsen/custom-zsh/README.md

 ./setup-custom-zsh.sh
 ```

-The script installs oh-my-zsh using wget and copies the custom .screenrc and a custom .zsh file which includes useful shell commands and aliases.
+The script installs oh-my-zsh using wget and creates symbolic links the custom .screenrc and a custom .zsh file which includes useful shell commands and aliases.
 If you want to uninstall `oh-my-zsh` and revert the changes, just run `uninstall_oh_my_zsh` from the command-line.

 ### References